 The STEP2 unit drives innovation in the NEST focus areas circular economy, industrial and digital fabrication, building envelope and energy systems.
 Partners from research and industry work together consistently towards marketable solutions.
 The unit is currently in the planning stage.
-After its completion, scheduled for summer 2022, it will serve as an innovation workshop and office environment.
+After its completion, it will serve as an innovation workshop and office environment.

 Industry and research partners are working together in an open innovation approach to realize the two-story STEP2 unit.
 The main partner is BASF.
 The interdisciplinary collaboration along the entire value chain is the key factor in ensuring the development of marketable solutions.
 One central goal of the innovations is, among other things, the sustainable use of energy and resources.